 They may be small, but wiper blades make a world of difference when inclement weather kicks up.
 A smeared windshield due to a cracked or torn wiper blade is as frustrating as it is hazardous, and you can avoid it by getting into the habit of replacing your own every 6–8 months.
 If you live in a harsher climate, opt for rubber-clad blades to better combat ice buildup.
 As a final precaution, be sure to stock up on windshield washer solvent – your best solution to clearing the unforeseen ice and mud splashes that are sure to come.

 In cold temperatures, even the smallest problems can snowball.
 Jack Frost isn’t known for playing fair on the road, and the right collision repair partner can help keep frosty mishaps from putting your ride on ice.
 No matter the season, our collision repair experts are always fired up to melt any obstacle when it comes to Restoring the Rhythm of Your Life®.
-As Americas #1 collision repair provider, we’ll make sure both you and your ride get back on the road in time to experience the season at it’s best.
+As America's largest collision repair provider, we’ll make sure both you and your ride get back on the road in time to experience the season at its best.